Sebas2h/Sebas2h/README.md

 ---

-## 📂 Proyectos
+## 📂 Projects
-En este repositorio encontrarás proyectos académicos relacionados con:
+In this repository you will find academic projects related to:
-- Desarrollo de software
+- Software development
-- Bases de datos
+- Databases
-- Redes de computadoras
+- Computer networks

 ---

-## 🎯 Objetivo
+## 🎯 Goal
-Seguir mejorando mis habilidades como desarrollador y crear soluciones útiles en el área tecnológica.
+To keep improving my skills as a developer and build useful solutions in the tech field.

 ---

-## 📫 Contacto
+## 📫 Contact
 - GitHub: https://github.com/Sebas2h